AxiomInfra/.github/profile/README.md

 ## 🎯 Mission

-**Axiom-Core SDK makes it possible for AI systems to reason over sensitive data without that data ever leaving its trusted boundary.**
+**Axiom Infra makes it possible for AI systems to reason over sensitive data without that data ever leaving its trusted boundary.**

 As AI models grow more capable, the limiting factor is no longer intelligence — it’s how context is handled.
 Axiom Infra solves this at the infrastructure layer.